venom1270/AdventOfCode-2024/README.md

 EDIT: After briefly looking on the AoC subreddit, I noticed a helpful keyword: *linear equasions*.
 Of course!
 In hindsight it's obvious, this problem is nothing more than a series of linear equasions (2 equasions, 2 variables).
 How to solve them programatically?
 I went digging into my brain and on the web and the obvious answer presents itself - *Gauss elimination*, of course!
 But it looked a bit tiresome to write in code, so I went digging some more - there's another method that I've long forgotten even exists (long time since uni 😅) - *Cramer's Law*.
 It just calculates 3 easy matrix determinants and you get the answer.
 The only trick is that you have to check if the solutions actually solves the equasions (sometimes it doesn't - found this by trial&error).
 So yeah, used online (non-AI) resources to implement actual __MATH__, how cool is that? 😎😎 Though I have to say this one bamboozled me hard, with going deep into DFS, A* and other useless methods. 🤪

 *Side note: even though this commit was made after midnight, I still count this under the same day since the answer was submitted the same day*

+## Day 14

+Part 1 suspiciously easy, while for part 2 the instructions are not really clear... what constitutes a "christmas tree" exactly?
+This one came a bit out of the blue 🤔